 CPA Student Mentorship Program

 The CPA Student Mentorship Program offers Student Affiliates the opportunity to engage in peer-mentorship relationships with fellow students.
 The primary purpose of this program is to facilitate the exchange of information and the sharing of personal and professional experiences amongst CPA Student Affiliate Members with varying levels of education across Canada.
-Student mentors have the opportunity to develop and hone their mentoring skills, which can be extended to various professional domains, whereas mentees have a unique experience to extend their knowledge of the various subject areas in psychology, develop their communication skills, and receive guidance around their personal and professional decisions.
+Student mentors have the opportunity to develop and sharpen their mentoring skills, which can be extended to various professional domains.
+Mentees will have the unique opportunity to expand their knowledge of the various subject areas in psychology, develop their communication skills, and receive guidance around their personal, academic, and professional decisions.

-Some examples of the benefits of peer mentorship can include, but are not limited to:
+Some examples of the benefits of peer mentorship include:

 - Acquiring area-specific information in psychology (e.g., Clinical vs. Counselling Psychology, etc.)